GrigoriiAnfalov/CS3773-Group6-Summer2026/README.md

 This runs the full test suite first, and only starts the server (on http://localhost:3000) if every test passes.
 See Tests below.

+There are 3 users preloaded into the database:
+* User1, 1234
+* GrigoriiA, Password123
+* admin, admin

 An optional SESSION_SECRET environment variable can be set to override the default dev session secret:

 SESSION_SECRET=your-secret npm start